Fred Kilgour: Legacy

 Kilgour is widely recognized as one of the leading figures in 20th century librarianship for his work in using computer networks to increase access to information in libraries around the world.
 He was among the earliest proponents of adapting computer technology to library processes.

 The database that Kilgour created, now called WorldCat, is regarded as the world's largest computerized library catalog, including not only entries from large institutions such as the Library of Congress, the British Library, the Russian State Library and Singapore, but also from small public libraries, art museums and historical societies.
 It contains descriptions of library materials and their locations.
 More recently, the database provides access to the electronic full text of articles, books as well as images and sound recordings.
 It spans 4,000 years of recorded knowledge.
 It contains more than 70 million records and one billion location listings.
 Every 10 seconds a library adds a new record.
 It is available on the World Wide Web.

 Inspired by Ralph H. Parker's 1936 work using punched cards for library automation, Kilgour soon began experimenting in automating library procedures at the Harvard University Library, primarily with the use of punched cards for a circulation system.
 He also studied under George Sarton, a pioneer in the new discipline of the history of science, and began publishing scholarly papers.
 He also launched a project to build a collection of microfilmed foreign newspapers to help scholars have access to newspapers from abroad.
 This activity quickly came to the attention of government officials in Washington, D.C.

 In 1961 he was one of the leaders in the development of a prototype computerized library catalog system for the medical libraries at Columbia, Harvard and Yale Universities that was funded by the National Science Foundation.
 In 1965, Kilgour was named associate librarian for research and development at Yale University.
 He continued to conduct experiments in library automation and to promote their potential benefits in the professional literature.

 In his professional writings Kilgour was one of the earliest proponents of applying computerization to librarianship.
 He pointed out that the explosion of research information was placing new demands on libraries to furnish information completely and rapidly.
 He advocated the use of the computer to eliminate human repetitive tasks from library procedures, such as catalog card production.
 He recognized nearly 40 years ago the potential of linking libraries in computer networks to create economies of scale and generate "network effects" that would increase the value of the network as more participants were added.

-OCLC has proven the feasibility of sharing of catalog-record creation and has helped libraries to maintain and to enhance the quality and speed of service while achieving cost control—and even cost reduction—in the face of severely reduced funding.
-This achievement may be the single greatest contribution to national networking in the United States.
-His work will have a lasting impact on the field of information science.
+OCLC has demonstrated the feasibility of sharing of catalog-record creation and has helped libraries to maintain and to enhance the quality and speed of service while achieving cost control—and even cost reduction—in the face of severely reduced funding.
+His work has a lasting impact on the field of information science.